yeungpinghei/yeungpinghei.github.io/README.md

   <source src="https://raw.githubusercontent.com/yeungpinghei/yeungpinghei.github.io/docs/HKE_example.wav" type="audio/wav">
 </audio>
 <br>
-On the other hand, speakers of American English like the one in **Figure 2** seem to produce both the ceontent words and the function words with the same pitch.
+On the other hand, speakers of American English like the one in **Figure 2** seem to produce both the content words and the function words with the same pitch.
 You may compare the two figures and see how they differ.

 **Figure 2**: The F0 contour of a American English speaker saying ***Say four again*** and ***Say for again***: